 Perhaps you can even reorganize the way your clothes are tied up to make your dressing process more efficient and functional?
 We’ve dropped a video below that might leave your eyes wide open: ways of folding your washed clothes you may never have thought about.
 Seriously, just hit play and find a whole new (folding clothes) world.

 Odds are that somewhere on your bookshelf you have books you have read and that you don’t necessarily want to keep.
-Among these, perhaps you can also find other books that were offered as a gift but which you have never read because they aren’t really your type of book.
+Among these, perhaps you can also find books you got as birthday gifts and you have never actually read because they aren’t really your type.

-Why not pick up these books and give them a second life?
-There a couple of ways to do this.
+Why don’t you pick up these books and give them a second life?
+There are a couple of different ways you can do this.
 For instance, bookcrossing suggests leaving it somewhere outdoors for a strange (or member) to find.
-Bookfreeswap and bookmooch allow registering your books and getting notified when someone is interested in getting one.
+And Bookfreeswap and bookmooch allow you to register your books and you can get notified when someone is interested in buying them.

 You can also use giant e-retails like eBay to trade books and other kinds of things that are in good shape and you want to get rid of.
 As most of these swops involve leaving home to send mail, you should maybe just select what you want to let go of so that went being outdoors is ok again you can take care of it.